MongoDB⌁

-Too complicated?
-Not what you're looking for?
 Consider a hosted Nightscout service!
 Check for easier solutions here.

 Pros:

-The sandbox M0 cluster for your Atlas database from MongoDB is free
+The M0 cluster is free

-Nightscout has been adapted for MongoDB Atlas
+Nightscout was adapted to MongoDB Atlas

 Cons: